Global search

 Plaintiff’s reimbursement payment:

-The Court has been asked to approve a reimbursement payment of $30,000 to the Plaintiff to compensate him for his time associated with acting as the Plaintiff in the class action.
+The Court will be asked to approve a reimbursement payment of $30,000 to the Plaintiff to compensate him for his time associated with the class action.

 Settlement administration costs: